rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="scaleToFit"></a>
 ## *scaleToFit*

 Scales the specified client to fit the current bounds.

 ### Events

- No Events.
+No Events

 ### Parameters